Escape to Google

 • Provide and arrange emergency and essential transportation

-• Conduct intakes and assessments; enter data; document service provision; and maintain daily case noted
+• Conduct intakes and assessments; enter data; document service provision; and maintain daily case notes

 • Provide back-up and additional support to other staff as part of a team approach